Normaly0/JS-Calculator/README.md

 # JS Calculator App

-A simple calculator created on the basis of JS, includes all default features of a regular calulator.
+A simple calculator created on the basis of JS, includes all default features of a regular calculator.

 ## About

-This applicaton was build as part of the [Front End Development Libraries Certification](https://www.freecodecamp.org/certification/normaly/front-end-development-libraries).
+This application was built as part of the [Front End Development Libraries Certification](https://www.freecodecamp.org/certification/normaly/front-end-development-libraries).

 It uses the react framework and it's class based component system.
-All it's functionalities rely on the application managing and changing it's own state based on the users input.
+All it's functionalities rely on the application managing and changing its own state based on the user's input.

 ## How To Run